Wilson College Humanities Conference

-The conference is sponsored by Wilson’s M.A. in Humanities program, in conjunction with the Orr Forum 2017-18 Common Hour Lecture and Performance Series.
+The conference is sponsored by Wilson’s M.A. in Humanities program and program in Healthcare and Medical Humanities.

-PRESENTATIONS: All presentations should last no more than 15 minutes (that is no more than 8 pages of text typed, double-spaced, in Times New Roman 12-point font).
+All presentations should last no more than 15 minutes (that is approximately 7 pages of text typed, double-spaced, in Times New Roman 12-point font).
 Panelists will be placed into groups of 3.
 All panels will last one hour, providing ten minutes for questions.
 If you are submitting a full panel, please note which of the 3 presenters will act as panel chair and what order you would prefer to present in.